Mamasb/SimuLab-/README.md

 ### 2. Washing Machine Simulator
 Simulates a washing machine, providing options for different types of clothing and washing cycles.

+## Usage
+Each simulator is contained within its own directory.
+To use a simulator, simply navigate to its directory and compile the source code using a C compiler.
+Run the executable file to start the simulation.

+Example:
+cd microwave_simulator
+gcc microwave.c -o microwave
+./microwave

+vbnet
+Copy code

+Follow the prompts to interact with the simulator.

+## Contributing
+Contributions to SimuHub are welcome!
+If you have ideas for new simulators or improvements to existing ones, feel free to fork the repository, make your changes, and submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).

 ### [More Simultors will be added in future]